-Accident reconstruction drawings are visual recreations of an accident.
+Accident reconstruction drawings are visual recreations or sketches of an accident.
 They normally depict the accident and the surrounding area, as well as the vehicles and people involved.
 They're created using eyewitness reports, photos, security footage, and physical evidence.

-Why Creating an Accident Reconstruction Drawing is Important
+Why Sketching a Car Accident is Important

 Properly documenting a traffic accident with a good diagram is often the deciding factor in winning a claim in court or at an arbitration hearing.
 Most trial lawyers agree that a well-prepared accident reconstruction graphic will dramatically improve the odds of prevailing.
 Some attribute a 90% success rate to a properly documented diagram, as it allows the judge, jury, or arbitrator to clearly see and understand the facts visually.